dwelkie/dwelkie.github.io/_pages/home.md

   image: /assets/images/ocean-header1.jpg

 ---
+**Bio:**
-I am working as a post-doctoral researcher at the Center for Circadian Biology at the University of California San Diego.
-I mainly focus on imporving out understanding of bacterial metabolism using molecular biology techniques and genome-scale modeling.
+I am a post-doctoral researcher at the Center for Circadian Biology at the University of California in San Diego.
+I focus on imporving our understanding of bacterial metabolism using molecular biology techniques and genome-scale modeling to better enable engineering efforts.
 I recieved my PhD from Biological Sciences Department at Purdue university.

 Besides my research, I enjoy running half marathons and going to major leage baseball games whenever I can.

-**Recent news!**
+**Recent news:**

 {: .notice--info}
 <div class="grid__wrapper">